-Phenylketonurics
+Phenylketonurics:

 Phenylketonuric patients should be informed that ondansetron orally disintegrating tablets contain phenylalanine (a component of aspartame).
-Each 4 mg orally disintegrating tablet contains 1.68 mg phenylalanine and 8 mg orally disintegrating tablet contains 3.37 mg phenylalanine.
+Each 4 mg and 8 mg orally disintegrating tablet contains 1.5 mg and 3 mg of phenylalanine, respectively.

-Patients should be instructed not to remove ondansetron orally disintegrating tablets from the blister or from the bottle until just prior to dosing.
+Patients should be instructed not to remove ondansetron orally disintegrating tablets from the blister until just prior to dosing.
 The tablet should not be pushed through the foil.
-With dry hands, remove the tablet from the bottle or the blister backing should be peeled completely off the blister.
+With dry hands, the blister backing should be peeled completely off the blister.
 The tablet should be gently removed and immediately placed on the tongue to dissolve and be swallowed with the saliva.
 Peelable illustrated stickers are affixed to the product carton that can be provided with the prescription to ensure proper use and handling of the product.